 - researchers — environmentalists, scientists, economists and hydrologists

-- government — Australian Government, state and local government and trade approval authorities
+- government — Australian Government, State and Local government and trade approval authorities

-- public — investors, community groups and general public
+- public — investors, community groups and general public.

-An efficient water market is dependent on:
+An efficient water market depends on:

-- governments establishing clear water rights
+- establishing clear water rights

 - an ability to undertake transactions in relation to those water rights

-- access to relevant market information
+- access to relevant market information.

-Each state and territory government has a water register for recording water access entitlements, including ownership details and transactions.
+Each State and Territory government has a water register for recording water access entitlements, including ownership details and transactions.
 Water trading relies on an efficient water register system in the same way that the property market relies on an efficient land titles register and the Australian Stock Exchange relies on an accurate share register.
 Efficient, accurate and comprehensive water registers are critical to a flourishing water market.

-Legislation governing water trade in Australia is currently going through a reform process at the national and state/territory levels.
-The aim of this reform process is to remove barriers to water trade, thus reducing market distortions and facilitating a freer trading process.
+Legislation governing water trade in Australia is currently going through a reform process at the national and State/Territory levels.
+Guided by the principles outlined in the National Water Initiative (NWI), the aim of this reform process is to remove barriers to water trade, thus reducing market distortions and facilitating a freer trading process.
 Some of the key reform processes are outlined below.

 Murray–Darling Basin Plan

-These rules were made by the Minister following advice from the Australian Competition and Consumer Commission (ACCC).
+These rules were made by the Environment Minister following advice from the Australian Competition and Consumer Commission (ACCC).
 The ACCC have produced guides that explain the details for both irrigators and IIOs.
 See the ACCC's water page for more information about water rules.

-Historically, most states and territories bundledThe aggregation of individual rights into a single right.
+Historically, most States and Territories bundledThe aggregation of individual rights into a single right.
 These might include, but are not limited to, land property title, water access entitlement, water allocations, water use rights, delivery rights, irrigation rights and works approvals. land property titles and associated water entitlements together.
-One of the National Water Initiative's objectives is to have a national water system in which water entitlements can be traded independently of land.
+One of the National Water Initiative's objectives is to have a system in which water entitlements can be traded independently of land.
 This separation is known as unbundlingThe separating of historic water entitlements which bundled water, land, water use, delivery and works approvals, into separate entitlements or licences. land and water entitlements.
 Unbundling of land and water rights has been completed in many jurisdictions.